SwingGuy1024/CheckerQuestions/README.md

 ## Checker Framework Questions
-This library provides a simple framework for a swing-based database application.
+This repository provides two minimal test cases for two questions about the Checker Framework for Java.
 ### Building

 To build, type `mvn clean install`